watertap-org/watertap/docs/getting_started/install.rst

 General installation
 --------------------

-If you are going to use WaterTAP's functionality, but *do not* plan to contribute to WaterTAP's codebase, choose this option.
+If you are going to use WaterTAP's functionality, but *do not* plan to modify or contribute to WaterTAP's codebase, choose this option.

 #.
 Create a Conda environment (in this example, named ``watertap``) where WaterTAP and its runtime dependencies will be installed: